 - Less sensitive diaphragms

 AKG Perception 420 Condenser Microphone For Vocal

 Here I have listed one more condenser microphone from AKG ie; AKG P420.
 It is one of the most selling microphones in this range.
 The sleek capsule design makes it comfortable with high SPL sound sources.

 Let us dig some deep knowledge for this microphone.

 Sensitivity Vs Noise

-With 28 mV/Pa it has the much more sensitive than other same range condenser microphones.
+With 28 mV/Pa it has much more sensitive than other same range condenser microphones.
 Usually, its diaphragm is double sensitive than other mics.

 The main difference between P220 and P420 is the polar pattern.
 P420 has 3 polar patterns ie; Cardioid, Omnidirectional, and Figure of eight.
-With these three polar patterns, you can record almost all type of instruments and vocals.
+With these three polar patterns, you can record almost all types of instruments and vocals.